bretthop/link-board-heroku/README.md

 The real goal of this project is to get familiar with Heroku.
 The idea is that the backend of this app will be implemented in several different languages and frameworks, and can be primarily used as a reference.

+_Update:_ The goal of this project has changed... it is now not focused on Heroku at all, instead focusing on the different backend technologies.
+Heroku intergration will be added eventually... but not any time soon.

 ## Project Structure
 Each backend must behave in the same manor (i.e. they must all implement the same REST endpoints, with the same responses and codes).
 This is achieved by first creating a standalone pure-HTML client that is used as-is across all backends.
 This ensures that the backend is